 The spiritual journey provides the feeling of significance and purpose for existence.
 For many, this journey becomes increasingly vital in the golden age of retirement.
 Studies of over 3,000 participants report that sixty-five percent, ages fifty and older, express that religion is “vital” to them.
 Sixty-seven percent of seniors said that having a rich spiritual life contributes meaning to their life.
 The majority of baby boomers in the study also said when, “thinking about their later years,” having a rich spiritual life will be very important.
 In a separate study, about seventy-one percent portray themselves as “sure-beyond a shadow of a doubt” that God exists.
 This study included Christian, Protestant, Baptist, Catholic, Jewish, Muslim, Buddhist, Hindu, and unaffiliated or non-religious participants.

 As a Christian senior living community, we encourage each individual to feel comfortable expressing their personal religious beliefs.
 This may include local Catholic Priests offering communion for their parishioners, or a celebration of holy days throughout the year, such as Hanukkah.
 At Regency, we provide a place for everyone to worship and an open atmosphere to learn about new cultures and religions.

-Jeff Clay, Regency Senior Living’s Vice President of Business Development says, “We find both Jewish and Christian residents are eager to learn about each person’s religion.
+Jeff Clay, Regency Retirement Village’s Vice President of Business Development says, “We find both Jewish and Christian residents are eager to learn about each person’s religion.
 We usually have a designated area in each of our communities for these services and have recognizable symbols like a Cross or a Menorah displayed.”